 |5th week through 8th week||25%|

-No fees are refundable after the 8th week of classes.
+No fees are adjusted after the 8th week of classes.

 (Calendar weeks run Monday through Sunday; whatever day of the week on which the semester begins, the following Sunday ends the first calendar week.)